 This article includes information about bias-motivated hate crimes and the prosecution of civil rights violations.
 It also discusses the history of these crimes and includes links to resources from the federal government.

 What Makes a Crime a 'Hate Crime?'

-A person who commits violence against someone for no particular reason will likely face criminal assault and battery charges.
-But someone who commits violence against a recent immigrant may be charged with a hate crime if it can be proven that he acted out of intolerance for immigrants.
-The prosecution must be able to prove such an intent in order to prevail in its case.
+A person who commits violence against someone else for no particular reason will likely face criminal assault and battery charges.
+In contrast, someone who commits violence against a recent immigrant may be charged with a hate crime.
+That's assuming it can be proven that the perpetrator acted out of intolerance for immigrants.
+The prosecution must be able to prove intent in order to prevail.

-How to Report a Hate Crime
+How To Report a Hate Crime

 A Brief History of Hate Crimes and Civil Rights Enforcement